-The word eggnog itself does not have much appeal.
-That guttural sound and the thought of drinking eggs is enough to make many people back away.
-There are differing opinions as to the origin of the name for this famous drink.
+The word eggnog may not have much appeal.
+The guttural sound and thought of drinking eggs are enough to make some people back away.
+There are differing opinions as to how it took on the now-famous name.

-One version says that eggnog derives from an Old English word for strong beer.
-There's also the possibility that it derived from noggin, a word for a small cup that's first known use was 1588.
-Another version attributes the name to Colonial America where colonists referred to thick drinks as grogs and eggnog as egg-and-grog."
+One story claims that eggnog derives from "nog," an Old English word for strong beer.
+There's also the possibility that it derived from "noggin," a word for a small cup used in the 16th century.
+Another version attributes the name to American colonists who referred to thick drinks as "grogs" and eggnog as "egg-and-grog."
 By the time it appeared in print, the words were mashed together to create "eggnog" (sometimes "egg nogg" or "egg-nog").

-By the 17th century, sherry became the primary ingredient and it was popular to use this eggy beverage as a toast to one’s health and prosperity.
-It was primarily consumed by the well-to-do of society because milk, eggs, and sherry were scarce commodities in Europe at the time.
+By the 17th century, sherry became the primary ingredient, and it was popular to use this eggy beverage as a toast to one’s health and prosperity.
+The aristocracy primarily consumed it because milk, eggs, and sherry were scarce commodities in Europe at the time.

-When the brew was brought to the New World, colonists added their own twist.
-The rum that American colonists could get from the Caribbean was considerably less expensive than the other liquors shipped from England.
-And so, along with the readily available supply of milk and eggs in the colonies, the rum version quickly became a popular drink for people of all classes.
+When the brew made it to the American colonies, it took on a whole new taste and popularity.
+The rum that American colonists could get from the Caribbean was considerably less expensive than the brandy, other liquors, and wine shipped from England.
+And so, along with the readily available supply of milk and eggs in the colonies, the rum version quickly became a drink for people of all classes.

-As a rich, spicy, and alcoholic drink, eggnog became a familiar fixture during the holiday season across the growing colonies and, eventually, the new country of the United States in the 1700s.
+As a rich and often alcoholic drink, eggnog became a familiar fixture during the holiday season across the colonies and, eventually, the new country of the United States in the 1700s.
 Eggnog was frequently made without alcohol, and each region would adapt the drink to their personal tastes.
-In the South, for instance, people's tastes tended to prefer whiskey over rum.
+In the South, for instance, people tended to prefer whiskey over rum.

 - In Puerto Rico, coconut juice or milk was added.
 Today, the eggs are typically left out and the drink is called coquito.

-- In Mexico, eggnog became even more flavorful with the addition of Mexican cinnamon and vanilla with either rum or grain alcohol.
-This one is often called rompope.
+- In Mexico, eggnog became rompope with Mexican cinnamon, vanilla, and either rum or grain alcohol.

-- In Peru, it was made with the Peruvian brandy called pisco.
+- In Peru, it is made with the Peruvian brandy, pisco.

-The basic recipe for eggnog has not changed over the years (eggs are beaten with sugar, milk, cream, and some kind of distilled spirit) and it remains a favorite for holiday parties.
-There are a number of variations on the classic eggnog recipe, though, and they can be very fun and unique.
-It is a fantastic base for experimentation and everything from additional spices to tequila has been added to the eggy cocktail.
+The basic formula for eggnog has not changed over the years: eggs are beaten with sugar, milk, cream, and (often) a distilled spirit or fortified wine.
+Still a favorite for holiday parties, there are several modern renditions of the classic eggnog recipe, and they can be quite fun and unique.
+It is a fantastic base for experimentation, and everything from additional spices to tequila has been added to the eggy cocktail.
 There are even delicious vegan eggnogs.